arielkalman/EscaGCP/PROJECT_STRUCTURE.md

-# GCPHound Project Structure
+# EscaGCP Project Structure

 ## Overview
-This document describes the organization and structure of the GCPHound project.
+This document describes the organization and structure of the EscaGCP project.

 ## Directory Structure